tylerfarmer1/tylerfarmer1.github.io/pl900/lab00-get-started.md

 6. Also Edge has another pop-up, click **"Got it."**

 7. You should have a page similar to this picture.
+If you get a pop-up about registering with a name and phone number, enter `0123456789` as the phone number.

 ![Power Platform Maker Portal](/media/image_02.png)